ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 OpenTAP is intended for software as well as hardware testing.
 The concept of Instruments and DUTs are essential for OpenTAP, In the classical case, the DUT is the device being tested, calibrated, or controlled, and an instrument is anything that makes measurements.
-However, OpenTAP is quite flexible, and these entities can therefore be considered more abstractly.
+To integrate resources into test plans, whether to control or measure them, they must be connected to test steps that know how to communicate with them.
+In other words, a resource driver is required.
+Creation of such a driver is described [here](Developer%20Guide/Instrument%20Plugin%20Development/#instrument-plugin-development) in the developer guide.

+OpenTAP is quite flexible regarding resources.
+Typically, they would be local, physical equipment.
+But they can easily be more abstract, such as a virtual resource, or even a remote resource.
 Depending on your use case, all of the following scenarios are valid:

  1. Having no DUTs or instruments
  2. Using a single device as a DUT and an instrument simultaneously